milikhin/seabass2/README.md

 ## Contribution

-Like the Seabass?
-Would like to see new features implemented?
-Awesome!
-There are numerous ways you can support the development.

-First of all, your reviews, bug reports and feature requests are very appreciated!
+Your reviews, bug reports and feature requests are very appreciated!
 As so pull requests :-).
 Please see [wiki](https://github.com/milikhin/seabass2/wiki) for project docs.
 [Unit tests](https://github.com/milikhin/seabass2/tree/master/editor/__tests__) might also be useful.

 There are a few labels used to indicate issue progress.